DIAL-IN search accounts

 How do I apply for an account?

-You should complete form Motor Vehicle Record Search Account Application (MV-15D).
+You should complete form Motor Vehicle Record Search Account Application (PDF) (MV-15D).
 The instructions are on the form.

 Send the form to: